dankunk/EPGplotR/README.md

  EPGplotR also allows users to interactively explore EPG recordings, segment and inspect waveforms of interest, and save high-quality figures to disc.
-EPGplotR is built with ggplot2 and plotly, and most of the plots can be further edited using commands from their respective packages.
+EPGplotR is built with ggplot2 and plotly, and most of the plots can be further edited using commands from their respective packages. add svg

 ## Example Figure generated from EPGplotR.
 <img src="https://github.com/dankunk/EPGplotR/blob/main/example_EPGplotR_plot.png" alt ="Model" width="1000"/>